-Finally, the study recommends further instrumental investigation via acoustic techniques into the nature of [r] in the Nkoroo language, as the sound as been identified perceptually as a trill (Harry, 1989) and also as an approximant (Obikudo, 2013, 2022).
-Although palatography is an instrumental method, it is an articulatory technique and best suited for identifying the place of articulation.
-An acoustic investigation is a more adequate method to distinguish sounds based on their manner of articulation.
+Finally, the study recommends further instrumental investigation via acoustic techniques into the nature of the r-sound in the Nkoroo language, as the sound as been identified perceptually as a trill (Harry, 1989) and also as an approximant (Obikudo, 2013, 2022).
+Palatography is an instrumental articulatory technique for identifying consonant place of articulation.
+An acoustic analysis is a more adequate method to distinguish sounds based on their manner of articulation and is best suited for the recommended investigation.